refinedev/refine/documentation/tutorial/routing/redirects/react-router/index.md

 export const CreateProduct = () => {
   const { onFinish, mutationResult } = useForm({
+    refineCoreProps: {
       // highlight-start
       // We can also provide `false` to disable the redirect.
       // Default value is `"list"`.
       redirect: "edit",
       // highlight-end
+    },
   });

   /* ... */